 Celebrate the diverse performing arts from around the globe with special guests, student and faculty performers, coordinated by Chris Ballengee, Ph.D, associate professor.

 Many of our graduates pursue four-year degrees in music from top-notch conservatories.
 Later, our alumni enter a number of rewarding careers, some as music teachers, choral or band directors, performers, sound engineers, or orchestral musicians.
-For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics).